Time Federal Savings Bank Credit Card Disclosure Agreement

 Cash Advances: 0.825% per month (9.90% ANNUAL PERCENTAGE RATE)

 Purchases and Balance Transfers (Method G) Average Daily Balance (including current transactions).
-To avoid incurring an additional Interest Charge on the balance of purchases (and cash advances, if Method G is specified as applicable to cash advances)reflected on your monthly statement, and on any new purchases (and if applicable, cash advances) appearing on your next monthly statement, you must pay the entire “New Balance” in full, shown on your monthly statement on or before the Payment Due Date.
+To avoid incurring additional Interest Charge on the balance of purchases (and cash advances, if Method G is specified as applicable to cash advances) reflected on your monthly statement and, on any new purchases (and if applicable, cash advances) appearing on your next monthly statement, you must pay the entire “New Balance” in full, shown on your monthly statement on or before the Payment Due Date.

 The Interest Charges for a billing cycle are computed by applying the monthly Periodic Rate to the “average daily balance” of purchases (and if applicable, cash advances).
 To get the average daily balance, we take the beginning balance of your account each day, add any new purchases or cash advances, and subtract any payments, credits, non-accruing fees, and unpaid interest charges.
 This gives us the daily balance.
 Then we add up all the daily balances for the billing cycle and divide the total by the number of days in the billing cycle.